XronosSchedulingLtd/schedulerinstallationdocs/https.rst

   certbot renew --post-hook "service nginx restart"

-Although this job runs every week, it will attempt the renewal only when the existing has less than 30 days of validity left.
+Although this job runs every week, it will attempt the renewal only when the existing certificate has less than 30 days of validity left.
 The post-hook will be run only after an actual renewal.